Table of Contents

 Are you a tea enthusiast?
 Or do you simply enjoy serving interesting drinks to guests?

 You must try the flavours from Tielka!

-We are a Fairtrade-certified, multi-awarded organic tea company in Australia that offers loose tea leaves and plastic-free pyramid teabags to various part of the world.
+We are Australia's most awarded organic tea brand that offers loose tea leaves and plastic-free pyramid teabags to various part of the world.